buildpacks/spec/platform.md

 The platform MUST ensure that:

 - The image config's `Env` field has the environment variable `PATH` set to a valid set of paths or explicitly set to empty (`PATH=`).
-- The image config's `os` and `architecture` fields are set to valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).

 The platform SHOULD ensure that:

 - The image config's `User` field is set to a user with a **DIFFERENT** user [†](README.md#operating-system-conventions)UID/[‡](README.md#operating-system-conventions)SID as the build image.
 - The image config's `Label` field has the label `io.buildpacks.id` set to the target ID (e.g., "minimal") of the image.
+- The image config's `Label` field has the label `io.buildpacks.base.maintainer` set to the name of the image maintainer.
+- The image config's `Label` field has the label `io.buildpacks.base.homepage` set to the homepage of the image.
+- The image config's `Label` field has the label `io.buildpacks.base.released` set to the release date of the image.
+- The image config's `Label` field has the label `io.buildpacks.base.description` set to the description of the image.
+- The image config's `Label` field has the label `io.buildpacks.base.metadata` set to additional metadata related to the image.

+#### Platform Data

+For both build images and run images, the platform MUST ensure that:

+- The image config's `os` and `architecture` fields are set to valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
+- The build image config and the run image config both specify the same `os`, `architecture`, `variant` (if specified), `io.buildpacks.distribution.name` (if specified), and `io.buildpacks.distribution.version` (if specified).

+The platform SHOULD ensure that:

 - The image config's `variant` field is set to a valid identifier as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
 - The image config's `Label` field has the label `io.buildpacks.distribution.name` set to the OS distribution and the label `io.buildpacks.distribution.version` set to the OS distribution version.
   - For Linux-based images, each field should be the values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`), as the `os.version` field in an image config may contain combined distribution and version information.
   - For Windows-based images, distribution should be empty.
 Version should be the value of `os.version` in the image config (e.g., `10.0.14393.1066`).
-- The image config's `Label` field has the label `io.buildpacks.base.maintainer` set to the name of the image maintainer.
-- The image config's `Label` field has the label `io.buildpacks.base.homepage` set to the homepage of the image.
-- The image config's `Label` field has the label `io.buildpacks.base.released` set to the release date of the image.
-- The image config's `Label` field has the label `io.buildpacks.base.description` set to the description of the image.
-- The image config's `Label` field has the label `io.buildpacks.base.metadata` set to additional metadata related to the image.

 ### Compatibility Guarantees